uranusjr/pythonup-windows/docs/source/misc.rst

 Misc.
 Commands
 ==============

-Upgrade SNAFU Itself
+Upgrade PythonUp Itself
 ====================

-A special ``upgrade`` syntax to upgrade not a Python version, but SNAFU itself::
+A special ``upgrade`` syntax to upgrade not a Python version, but PythonUp itself::

-    snafu upgrade self
+    pythonup upgrade self

 This simply downloads the official installer and runs it.